Xiaofeng-life/AwesomeDehazing/README.md

 @article{gui2023comprehensive,

-  title={A comprehensive survey and taxonomy on single image dehazing based on deep learning},
+&emsp  title={A comprehensive survey and taxonomy on single image dehazing based on deep learning},

-  author={Gui, Jie and Cong, Xiaofeng and Cao, Yuan and Ren, Wenqi and Zhang, Jun and Zhang, Jing and Cao, Jiuxin and Tao, Dacheng},
+&emsp  author={Gui, Jie and Cong, Xiaofeng and Cao, Yuan and Ren, Wenqi and Zhang, Jun and Zhang, Jing and Cao, Jiuxin and Tao, Dacheng},

-  journal={ACM Computing Surveys},
+&emsp  journal={ACM Computing Surveys},

   volume={55},